 For each year, all available data are aggregated and combined in an error-weighted method to achieve an optimal estimate with respect to error reduction.
-Due to limited coverage or lack of unsuccessful matches, there are data gaps such that the full annual period may not be sampled uniformly.
+Due to limited coverage or lack of unsuccessful matches, some data gaps exist such that the full annual period may not be sampled uniformly.